petergrace1618/bashref/README.md

 If KEYWORD exists, adds a reference under the heading for KEYWORD.
 If KEYWORD does not exist, creates a new heading for KEYWORD and reference at end of `bashref`.

 ## vr (View reference)
-A Bash script to view an existing reference.
+A Bash script to view an existing reference in `bashref`.

 Usage: `vr [KEYWORD]`.